Insider Sell: EVP-CUO Andrew M - GuruFocus.com

-On May 22, 2023, Executive Vice President and Chief Underwriting Officer of AMERISAFE Inc (AMSF, Financial), Andrew Mccray, sold 978 shares of the company's stock.
-This insider sell comes amidst a year where there have been no insider buys and only one insider sell for the company.
+On May 22, 2023, Executive Vice President and Chief Underwriting Officer Andrew Mccray sold 978 shares of AMERISAFE Inc (AMSF, Financial), a specialty provider of workers' compensation insurance.
+This transaction comes amidst a year where Mccray has sold a total of 978 shares and purchased none.

 Who is Andrew Mccray?

-Andrew Mccray is the Executive Vice President and Chief Underwriting Officer of AMERISAFE Inc. He has been with the company since 2015 and has played a significant role in the company's growth and success.
-With his extensive experience in the insurance industry, Mccray has been instrumental in shaping the company's underwriting strategies and risk management policies.
+Andrew Mccray is the Executive Vice President and Chief Underwriting Officer of AMERISAFE Inc. He has been with the company since 2003 and has held various leadership positions within the organization.
+Mccray's experience and expertise in the insurance industry have been instrumental in shaping the company's underwriting strategies and risk management practices.

 About AMERISAFE Inc

-AMERISAFE Inc is a specialty provider of workers' compensation insurance, focusing on small to mid-sized employers engaged in hazardous industries, such as construction, trucking, agriculture, and manufacturing.
-The company is known for its expertise in underwriting workers' compensation policies for high-risk industries and has built a reputation for its exceptional customer service and claims management.
-AMERISAFE Inc is headquartered in DeRidder, Louisiana, and operates across the United States.
+AMERISAFE Inc is a leading provider of workers' compensation insurance, focusing on small to mid-sized employers engaged in hazardous industries, such as construction, trucking, agriculture, and manufacturing.
+The company is known for its exceptional underwriting expertise, proactive safety programs, and outstanding claims management, which have contributed to its strong financial performance and industry recognition.

 Insider Buy/Sell Analysis and Stock Price Relationship

-Over the past year, Andrew Mccray has sold a total of 978 shares and has not purchased any shares.
-This is the only insider sell transaction for AMERISAFE Inc in the past year, with no insider buys recorded during the same period.
-This could indicate that insiders are not particularly bullish on the company's prospects, or it could simply be a personal financial decision by Mccray.
+Over the past year, there have been no insider buys for AMERISAFE Inc, while there has been one insider sell, which was Andrew Mccray's recent sale of 978 shares.
+This could indicate that insiders believe the stock is fairly valued or overvalued, as they are not actively purchasing shares.

-The relationship between insider transactions and stock price can provide valuable insights into the company's future performance.
-In the case of AMERISAFE Inc, the stock price was $54.42 on the day of Mccray's recent sell, giving the company a market cap of $1,004.501 million.
-The price-earnings ratio is 18.15, which is higher than the industry median of 13.03 and higher than the company's historical median price-earnings ratio.
+On the day of Mccray's recent sale, shares of AMERISAFE Inc were trading at $54.42, giving the stock a market capitalization of $987.456 million.
+The price-earnings ratio is 17.84, which is higher than the industry median of 12.96 and higher than the company's historical median price-earnings ratio.
 This suggests that the stock may be overvalued compared to its peers and its historical valuation.

 With a price of $54.42 and a GuruFocus Value of $50.99, AMERISAFE Inc has a price-to-GF-Value ratio of 1.07.
-This means the stock is fairly valued based on its GF Value.
-The GF Value is an intrinsic value estimate developed by GuruFocus that takes into account historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow), a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of business performance from Morningstar analysts.
+This indicates that the stock is fairly valued based on its GF Value.
+The GF Value is an intrinsic value estimate developed by GuruFocus, which takes into account historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.

 Conclusion